← Back to All Blog Posts

 Over time, AI optimization can improve ETAs to 98% accuracy.
 Combined with live-tracking of deliveries, you will boost both FADR and customer satisfaction.

-Transportation/delivery management software cost
+5. Transportation/delivery management software cost

 There's no doubt that manual routing requires the least capital investment, but it is also true that it's the most expensive in the long run due to its lack of efficiency.
-The real cost of delivery management software is actually the cost of the software minus savings in fuel and labor (both in the warehouse and on the road).
+The real cost of logistics fleet management software is actually the cost of the software minus savings in fuel and labor (both in the warehouse and on the road).

 For example, last-mile delivery software that uses AI can assign jobs to delivery drivers based on each crew's efficiency in different types of deliveries or installations and the capability of individual service units .